hexylena/shed/README.md

 instead consists of multiple `Revision` objects with their own versions and commit messages.

-### Keywords
+### Tags

-Keywords are presented in alternative to "categories" in the old toolshed.
+Tags are presented in alternative to "categories" in the old toolshed.
 Categories are hardcoded things which must be configured by an administrator (or in the case of the MTS configured by requesting it on the -dev mailinglist and garnering support for your category.)
-Keywords are user-specified and democratic.
-We allow anyone to submit new keywords.
+Tags are user-specified and democratic.
+We allow anyone to submit new tags.
 We're taking it on faith that users will be generally sensible and tag their software well.

 This also sidesteps some issues in the current TS where packages are invisible